 According to the same biology that embraces natural selection, however, behavior has muscular causes, which in turn have neural causes.
 Barring neural events that are inexplicably in violation of biological constraints on their conditions of activation, there must be an adequate physical cause of every link in the causal chain leading to behavior.
 Thus, it is easily understood how certain kinds of neural events can be selected for.
 Epiphenomenalists hold that conscious events are effects of (certain) neural events.
 Thus, it fits well in their view that we have the conscious events we do because the neural causes of these events have been selected for.
 Indeed, if neural causes of behavior are selected for, and are sufficient causes, there cannot be any further effect attributed to natural selection.

 Epiphenomenalists can respond to James' argument by offering support for the following two views.
 (I) There is a distinction between (a) neural events in sensory systems, which cause feelings, and (b) neural events in a reward system (where an event is a member of a reward system if and only if it contributes to continuance, or repetition in similar circumstances, of any behavior that leads to that event).
 (II) What “pleasure” refers to in any possible world is the effect in consciousness of the events in (b).
 Since both (a) events and (b) events have neural and, ultimately, behavioral effects, they can be selected for, and so can their combination.
 The alignment of feelings caused by useful stimuli and pleasure (and, by parallel reasoning, alignment of feelings caused by harmful stimuli and displeasure) would then follow from alignment of neural events of kinds (a) and (b).
 This latter alignment is independently plausilbe.
 A reward system that can lead to quick decisions and a sensory system that provides discriminations for use in longer term planning would both confer advantages; and these systems would, in general, have to work together in a successful organism.
-(For fuller discussion of James, and of the structure of pleasure, see Robinson 2007 and 2006b, respectively.)
+(For fuller discussion of James' argument, and of the structure of pleasure, see Robinson 2007 and 2006b, respectively.)

 Our reason for believing in other minds is inference from behavioral effects to mental event causes.
 But epiphenomenalism denies such a causal connection.
 Therefore, epiphenomenalism implies the (exceedingly implausible) conclusion that we do not know that others have mental events.
 (Jackson, 1982, replies to this and several other arguments against epiphenomenalism.
 The argument is stated, and accepted, by Benecke, 1901.)

 The first premise of this argument is a widely held dogma, but it can be denied without absurdity.
 (See Robinson, 1997.)
 It is perfectly obvious to everyone that the bodies of human beings are very much alike in their construction, and it requires no sophisticated reasoning to infer that if others are made like me, they probably hurt when affected like me, e.g., when their bodies are stuck with pins, beaten, cut and so on.
-There is no principle that makes an inference from similar effects to similar causes more secure than an inference from similar causes to similar effects; on the contrary, the latter inference is more secure, because there can sometimes be different causes of undetectably similar effects.
+There is no principle that makes an inference from similar effects to similar causes more secure than an inference from similar causes to similar effects; on the contrary, the latter inference is more secure, because there can sometimes be quite different causes of extremely similar effects.
 Thus, an inference to other minds that is allowed by epiphenomenalism must be at least as strong as the inferential route to other minds with which it is incompatible.

 The argument that is given to support the destructive claims is that (i) knowledge of one's mental events requires that these events cause one's knowledge, but (ii) epiphenomenalism denies physical effects of mental events.
 So, either we cannot know our own mental events, or our knowledge of them cannot be what is causing the plainly physical event of our saying something about our mental events.
 Thus, suppose S is an epiphenomenalist, and that S utters “I am in terrible pain.”
 S is committed to the view that the pain does not cause the utterance.
 But then, it seems, S would be making the same utterance whether or not a pain were occurring.
 If this is so, then S's testimonies about S's own pains are worthless — both to us and to S. They cannot be taken to represent any knowledge about pains on S's part (if S's epiphenomenalist view is true).
 In fact, on an epiphenomenalist view, all the arguments for epiphenomenalism and rebuttals to counterarguments we have reviewed might be given even if we were all zombies — i.e., even if we were all possessed of physical causes of our utterances and completely devoid of any mental life whatsoever.